PeekABoo02/Pet-Simulator-Gem-Generator/README.md

 # Pet-Simulator-Gem-Generator
 Pet Simulator Gem Adder , Gem Generator

+The update for the pet simulator didn't effect my extension, feel free to use it.
+Thanks for the  help on discord.

 STEPS TO INSTALL:

 First step 1.
 Go into chrome, edge, firefox etc. Go to the extensions page, turn on Developer Mode using the switch on the extensions page.